 Malaysia Travel Tips is created for the benefit of anybody who wants to know more about Malaysia.
 To create this online DIY travel guide, I have travelled thousands of kilometers crisscrossing the country, with more trips planned, so that I can provide you a look-and-learn discovery of Malaysia.
 I have photographed thousands of sights and am adding them to this website as fast as I am able to write!
 This guide is to act as a reference as well as to provide you suggestions and inspiration to create your own trips.
 The hallmark of this website is clarity, so almost every sight includes a description with map, and increasingly, GPS coordinates, so that you can go there on your own, with your own group of friends or family members.

 Malaysia is a country in Southeast Asia.
 It has a total landmass of 330,803 square kilometers (127,724 square miles).
 The country is divided into two parts by the South China Sea.
-These are presently known as Peninsular Malaysia (130,598 sq km/50,424 sq km) and East Malaysia (200,565 sq km)1, representing 61% of the landmass but only about 20% of the population.
+These are presently known as Peninsular Malaysia (130,598 sq km/50,424 sq miles) and East Malaysia (200,565 sq km)1, representing 61% of the landmass but only about 20% of the population.

 The capital of Malaysia is Kuala Lumpur while the administrative capital is Putrajaya.
 The island of Labuan is also part of the Federal Territories of Malaysia.